dorota-alina/customer-api/index.md

 ***RESULT***

-You have your API key, which needs to be used as a value of the `Authorization` header of requests on your server side.
+You have your API key, which needs to be used as a value of the `Authorization` header of your requests.

 ### Identify a domain for endpoints